Aflac Incorporated (NYSE:AFL) Shares Sold by State Board of Administration of Florida Retirement System

 Shares of Aflac stock opened at $82.94 on Friday.
 The company has a current ratio of 0.08, a quick ratio of 0.08 and a debt-to-equity ratio of 0.31.
 The company’s 50-day moving average price is $79.11 and its two-hundred day moving average price is $73.85.
 Aflac Incorporated has a 52 week low of $60.20 and a 52 week high of $83.45.
 The stock has a market cap of $48.47 billion, a PE ratio of 10.93, a price-to-earnings-growth ratio of 2.02 and a beta of 0.89.

-Aflac (NYSE:AFL – Get Free Report) last issued its quarterly earnings results on Thursday, November 2nd.
-The financial services provider reported $1.84 EPS for the quarter, topping the consensus estimate of $1.44 by $0.40.
-The firm had revenue of $4.95 billion for the quarter, compared to analysts’ expectations of $4.31 billion.
-Aflac had a net margin of 24.17% and a return on equity of 17.86%.
-Aflac’s revenue for the quarter was up 5.2% compared to the same quarter last year.
-During the same period in the previous year, the business earned $1.23 earnings per share.
+Aflac (NYSE:AFL – Get Free Report) last posted its quarterly earnings data on Thursday, November 2nd.
+The financial services provider reported $1.84 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.44 by $0.40.
+The firm had revenue of $4.95 billion for the quarter, compared to the consensus estimate of $4.31 billion.
+Aflac had a return on equity of 17.86% and a net margin of 24.17%.
+The business’s revenue for the quarter was up 5.2% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $1.23 EPS.
 As a group, sell-side analysts anticipate that Aflac Incorporated will post 6.3 EPS for the current fiscal year.

 Aflac Dividend Announcement